junxit/us-congress-bills-111/metadata.md

 - 2010-03-11 — Placed on the Union Calendar, Calendar No. 247.
 - 2010-03-11 — Reported by the Committee on Oversight and Government.
 H. Rept.
 111-431.
 - 2010-03-11 — Reported by the Committee on Oversight and Government.
 H. Rept.
 111-431.
+- 2010-03-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-23 — Considered under suspension of the rules. (consideration: CR H2237-2239)
+- 2010-03-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4098.
+- 2010-03-23 — Mr. Towns moved to suspend the rules and pass the bill, as amended.
+- 2010-03-24 — Considered as unfinished business. (consideration: CR H2299)
+- 2010-03-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 13, 1 Present (Roll no. 183). (text : CR 3/23/2010 H2237-2238)
+- 2010-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 13, 1 Present (Roll no. 183).(text : CR 3/23/2010 H2237-2238)